6 Freelance Tax Deductions & Benefits for the Self-Employed

 What Is the Pass-Through Tax Deduction?

-The pass-through income tax deduction allows freelancers and other small business owners to exclude as much as 20 percent of pass-through business income from federal income tax.
-That can add up to a huge savings for many small businesses.
+The deduction allows freelancers and other small business owners to reduce as much as 20% of pass-through business income.
+At the end of the day, this can add up to huge savings for a lot of small businesses.

 Knowing and understanding some of the expenses that you can deduct as a self-employed person can help save you money.
 However, there are only certain expenses that can get deducted.
 So make sure that when you submit a claim it’s for a business-related expense and not for personal use.

 These can include expense claims for credit card interest, some home office expenses and travel expenses.
 You might also be able to deduct certain health insurance premiums and training programs.
 Just make sure the training programs maintain or improve your ability to do your work.

 Did you enjoy reading this guide?
 Head over to our resource hub for more great content!